networknt/light-doc/content/en/tutorial/generator/codegen-maven.md

 - Initiate the microservice API project.
 Define one module for the service and another module for specification

-- create or copy the specification and the config JSON file to the specification module, for example, /petstore-spec/config
+- Create or copy the specification and the config JSON file to the specification module, for example, /petstore-spec/config

 - In the specification module, add maven plugin to run the light-codegen [pom example in the petstore project][]